‘Spolia Index’

 In June 2025 the stone was blessed as part of the Eucharist service.

-Headstone Comission
+Headstone Commission

 Broughton Moor Green Slate, 1000 x 600 x 50mm, fixed in Swanley Village, Kent, 2025